-Sick of fruit flies already?
-Well, this article will help you get rid of those pesky fruit flies without chemical sprays!
+This article will help you get rid of fruit flies without chemical sprays!

 It’s summer.
 I love the summer.